EasyCode Pillars Walkthrough

 Stay connected with other educators:

-This forum is available to those using Codesters in the classroom to come together to ask each other questions, share best-practices, and talk about their experiences in teaching coding in the classroom.
+This forum is available to those using Codesters in the classroom to come together to ask questions, share best-practices, and talk about their experiences teaching coding.

 You can find more educator resources in the EasyCode Pillars tile in your Learning.com Library and on our Support site.